Organ donation and transplant

 A serious adverse reaction (SAR) is defined in the Regulations as ‘an unintended response, including a communicable disease, in the living donor or in the recipient that might be associated with any stage of the chain from donation to transplantation that is fatal, life-threatening, disabling, incapacitating, or which results in, or prolongs, hospitalisation or morbidity’.
 SARs observed during or after transplantation which may be connected to the testing, characterisation, procurement, preservation and transport of organs must be reported and investigated.

-For deceased donation, establishments should endeavour to use only laboratories accredited by CPA or UKAS.
+For deceased donation, establishments should endeavour to use only laboratories accredited by UKAS.
 The HTA would expect licence holders to establish the accreditation status of laboratories that are frequently used for donor or organ characterisation, and to review and update this information on a regular basis.
-Where CPA or UKAS accredited laboratories are not available, a risk assessment of the testing laboratory should be performed and the implanting surgeon should be informed.
+Where UKAS accredited laboratories are not available, a risk assessment of the testing laboratory should be performed and the implanting surgeon should be informed.
 The results of the risk assessment should be recorded in donor files.

 In the context of testing, examples of SAEs may be related to mislabelling, transcription errors, loss of traceability of samples, failure in testing protocols etc. All incidents should be reported to NHSBT.
 NHSBT will then report incidents falling into the category of SAEARs to the HTA.